OpenJavaCard/openjavacard-tools/doc/cards.md

 Recent cards are available from various resellers in small to large quantities.

+There are many different configurations on the market, so it can be difficult to find out what you are going to get.

 Other card variants should also work as long as the card is configured for SCP02.

+#### sysmocom

+The following USIM card from the open mobile communications company sysmocom works:

+ * sysmoUSIM-SJS1

 ### Others